• Skip to primary navigation

 The easy option is to use your gas barbecue and throw them on the hot grill to cook.
 This how I make them in a hurry, or on a weeknight dinner.

-• Remove wings from the fridge to bring up to room temperature (no longer than 15 minutes)
+1. Marinate - take wings from the fridge to bring up to room temperature (no longer than 15 minutes).
+Remove any onion pieces that might be left on the wings

-• Preheat your gas bbq until hot (around 400°F/200°C)
+2. Preheat - your gas bbq until hot - around 400°F (200°C)

 Grilling Over Charcoal